 If you’re thinking about starting a ClassroomsCount™ campaign, congratulations!
 You’re one step closer to getting the books, magazines, and resources you trust in kids’ hands.

-You can start a campaign in minutes.
+You can start a campaign in less time than it takes to drink a cup of coffee!
 All you need to do is:

 1. Visit scholastic.com/ClassroomsCount.